From the syllabus:

 James’s reluctance to fullly embrace veridicality may have been the result of personal experience.
-Here is an extract from John Horgan’s book Rational Mysticism.
+Here is an extract from science journalist John Horgan’s book Rational Mysticism.

 ‘Mystical revelations are often said to be so self-validating that someone lucky enough to have one never doubts its veracity thereafter.
 This was not the case for William James.
 Under the influence of nitrous oxide, he did indeed glimpse a realm in which all the world’s contradictions were resolved and evil vanished.
 But James had difficulty reconciling this vision with the world in which he lived.